jeswid/DSA4264_toxic-comment-analysis/technical-report.md

 In this project, several technical assumptions influenced our LLM model selection and development process, including:

-- **Data Preprocessing:** To ensure consistency with topic modelling, we worked on LLM models after processing the raw data in the same manner, including data cleaning and filtering of comments with more than 8 words.
+- **Data Preprocessing**: To ensure consistency with topic modelling, we worked on LLM models after processing the raw data in the same manner, including data cleaning and filtering of comments with more than 8 words.
 We assumed that the toxicity trend of comments with less than 8 words would not differ significantly with our current data selection.

-- **Sampling Methodology:** For sampling data to be manually labelled, we only sampled and stratified by subReddit thread from comments in 2022 and 2023.
+- **Sampling Methodology**: For sampling data to be manually labelled, we only sampled and stratified by subReddit thread from comments in 2022 and 2023.
 It was assumed that this sample would be representative and contain a substantial amount of toxic comments for us to differentiate LLM models’ performance and select the best one based on the metric we chose.

-- **Comparison of Selected Topics:** To continue on toxicity analysis, we ran LLM on the data with topics labelled by NLP.
+- **Comparison of Selected Topics**: To continue on toxicity analysis, we ran LLM on the data with topics labelled by NLP.
 As the top 15 topics were chosen for each year, there were some variations in the sub-topics selected across time.
 For example, under the transport category, buses and cars were chosen in some years while flights and cycling could appear in others.
 We assumed that these variations would not introduce bias or alter the overarching trends in our subsequent analysis.

 ### 4.3 Labelling Mechanism